FarkasStev/FarkasStev/README.md

 ### A little more about me:

-- I’m currently learning Python, TypeScript and reviewing some coding fundamentals
+- I’m currently learning Python, TypeScript and reviewing some coding fundamentals (shoutout boot.dev for making that really straightforward)
 - Would love to get into some open source development
 - How to reach me: email: farkas.stev@gmail.com
 - Pronouns: He/Him